eduardoagarcia/shef/README.md

 ## Shef Features

 - **Command Piping**: Chain multiple commands together, passing output from one command to the next
-- **Transformations**: Transform command output and input with powerful templating
+- **Transformations**: Transform command output with powerful templating
 - **Interactive Prompts**: Add user input, selections, confirmations, and more
 - **Conditional Logic**: Use if/else branching based on command results
 - **Control Flow**: Create dynamic workflows with loops and control structures